cirisjl/Machine-learning-development-environment-for-single-cell-sequencing-data-analyses/oscb-ui/oscb-react/markdown/Clustering.md

 pip install -U oscb
 ```

-OSCB's primary advantages are its intuitive **data loaders**, designed for seamless dataset ingestion, and its standardized **evaluators**, which enable consistent and objective performance assessment across clustering methods.
+OSCB's primary advantages are its intuitive **data loaders**, designed for seamless dataset ingestion, and its standardized **evaluators**, which enable consistent and objective performance assessment across Clustering methods.

 ### Data loaders
 To load a dataset, please replace `Benchmarks_ID/Dataset_ID` with the Benchmarks ID or Dataset ID (e.g., `"CL-m-FACS_Bladder-1268-Tabula-2018"`).
 The default download folder is `./datasets`.
 You can change the data folder by passing a new value to the parameter `data_folder`.